sonic-net/SONiC/doc/stp/SONiC_PVST_HLD.md

 **configure spanning_tree interface cost <ifname\> <value\>**

 This parameter for all the ports in the path when added up, determines the total spanning tree path cost between the root bridge and the downstream switch.
-Thus, it plays significant role in calculating the shortest path to the root bridge, for narrowing down the best topology possible, for all the STP instances irrespective of the configured VLANs.
+Thus, it plays significant role in calculating the shortest path to the root bridge, thus narrowing down the best topology possible, for all the STP instances, irrespective of the configured VLANs.

 This command thus, allows the user to control the spanning tree topology convergence, by choosing the designated bridges with the best paths towards the root bridge.
 It also aids in choosing the root ports over other ports on these designated bridges, with best path cost towards the root bridge, for all the STP instances pertaining to the configured VLANs on the interface.